finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SqlDesignApi apiInstance = apiFactory.build(SqlDesignApi.class);

         SqlDesignApi apiInstance = ApiFactoryBuilder.build(fileName).build(SqlDesignApi.class);
         String body = select Dockerfile Dockerfile.cicd LICENSE.md README.md docker-compose.yml docs generate justfile publish resources test_sdk from sys.field; // String | LuminesceSql to Pretty-Print.
 Even if it doesn't parse an attempt will be made to format it
         Boolean trailingCommas = true; // Boolean | Should commas be after an expression (as opposed to before)